Alternative Dispute Resolution

 Why You Should Not Use A Boilerplate Arbitration Provision

 An overwhelming number of contracts simply adopt a AAA Arbitration Provision without thinking through how such arbitration provision can be tailored to your specific business and the specific type of claims that will inevitably be filed.
-Don't be guilty of this--- prepare and/or revise your arbitration provisions in your agreements now, before you receive the next demand for arbitration.
+Do not be guilty of this--- prepare and/or revise your arbitration provisions in your agreements now, before you receive the next demand for arbitration.
 Well-crafted agreements tailored to your business act as both a sword and a shield, enabling you to design the process fairly, and to your advantage.

 Choose The Right Lawyer